btel/SpikeSort/docs/source/tutorials/tutorial_manual.rst

    electrodes.
 SpikeSort currently supports data saved in Bakerlab and HDF5 format but new formats can be easily added.

-   To start with, you can download a sample data file from :download:`here <../../data/tutorial.h5>`.
+   To start with, you can download a sample `data file`_.

    This hierachical file is organised as following::

       /subject/session/electrodeid